Talc in Makeup

 The World Health Organization’s International Agency for Research on Cancer has deemed genital use of talcum powder possibly carcinogenic to humans.

-Some researchers — and plaintiffs in legal claims — claim talcum powder causes the rare cancer mesothelioma, which is caused by exposure to asbestos.
-Other diseases linked to talcum powder include lung cancer, uterine cancer and cervical cancer.
+Some researchers — and plaintiffs in legal claims — claim talcum powder causes the rare cancer mesothelioma, which is caused by long-term exposure to asbestos.
+Other possible diseases linked to talcum powder include lung cancer, uterine cancer and cervical cancer.

 A working group for the International Agency for Research on Cancer published a study that said, in part, that limited evidence existed that talc without asbestos or asbestiform fibers was cancerous to mice and hamsters.
-Nonasbestos talc use by humans on the perineum was “possibly carcinogenic,” but the same talc, when inhaled, did not lead to cancer.
+Asbestos-free talc use by humans on the female perineum was “possibly carcinogenic,” but the same talc, when inhaled, did not lead to cancer.

 Please seek the advice of a medical professional before making health care decisions.